-Another strand of the literature considers agents who choose from completely flexible information structures at entropic (or more generally, "posterior-separable") costs, such as in Yang (2015), Steiner et al. (2017), Hébert and Woodford (2018), Morris and Strack (2019), and Zhong (2019).5 Compared to these papers, our agent has access to a prescribed (physical) set of signals, and acquires information under an attention capacity constraint.
-Thus the different signals in our setting are equally costly to acquire regardless of the current belief, which is the key distinction from measuring information acquisition costs by the reduction of uncertainty.6
+Several papers consider agents who choose from completely flexible information structures at entropic (or more generally, "posterior-separable") costs, such as in Yang (2015), Steiner et al. (2017), Hébert and Woodford (2019), Morris and Strack (2019), and Zhong (2019).3 Compared to these papers, our agent has access to a prescribed (physical) set of signals, and acquires information under an attention capacity constraint.
+Thus the different signals in our setting are equally costly to acquire regardless of the current belief, which is the key distinction from measuring information acquisition costs by the reduction of uncertainty.

-In previous work (Liang et al., 2017), we studied a related setting in discrete time, introduced the notion of "myopic information acquisition" and studied its (approximate) optimality properties.7 We did not obtain a characterization of the optimal strategy itself.
-Going beyond those results, the characterizations in the present paper precisely (and more generally) describe the optimal path of attention allocations, which are useful in applications
+In previous work (Liang, Mu, and Syrgkanis 2017), we analyzed a related setting in discrete time, introduced the notion of "myopic information acquisition" and studied its approximate optimality properties.4 We did not obtain a characterization of the optimal strategy itself.
+Going beyond those results, the characterizations in the present paper precisely (and more generally) describe the optimal path of attention allocations, which are useful in applications as we illustrate.